ziggythehamster/handbook/orgchart.md

 ### Design

-The design group is led by **Jonas Downey** and consists of four teams:
+The design group was led by **Jonas Downey** and consists of four teams:

 #### Brand & Experience

-While our product design teams are focused on our apps, the Brand & Experience team is responsible for everything else; designing/developing/copywriting our public-facing websites, branding, merch, books, collateral, illustration, animation, UI explorations, prototyping, etc. **Adam Stoddard** is the only person this team.
+While our product design teams are focused on our apps, the Brand & Experience team is responsible for everything else; designing/developing/copywriting our public-facing websites, branding, merch, books, collateral, illustration, animation, UI explorations, prototyping, etc. **Adam Stoddard** was the only person this team.

 #### Mobile

-**Jamie Dihiansan** is our Android designer, and **Conor Muirhead** designs for the iOS team.
+**Jamie Dihiansan** was our Android designer, and **Conor Muirhead** designed for the iOS team.

 #### Web/Desktop

-**Jonas Downey**, Tassia Pellegrini, Scott Upton, and Jason Zimdars are responsible for any Basecamp product design on the web or the native desktop app.
+~~**Jonas Downey**~~, Tassia Pellegrini, Scott Upton, and Jason Zimdars are responsible for any Basecamp product design on the web or the native desktop app.

 #### Video/motion